groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/delete/image/docx.en.md

     enable: true
     title: "Get information about GroupDocs.Signature for .NET API features"
     content: |
-        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) API provides many ways to process your documents with electronic signatures.
-Digital signatures like text, image, barcode, QR-code, stamp, form-field and metadata are available.
-Customers have possibility to add, delete, edit, validate, or search digital signatures at PDF, Microsoft Word, Excel, PowerPoint and many other document formats.
+        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) API provides many ways to process your documents using electronic signatures.
+Digital signatures like texts, images, digital certificates, barcodes, QR-codes, stamps or metadata are available.
+Customers have possibility to add, delete, update, verify or search digital signatures at PDFs, MS Word documents, MS Excel workbooks, MS PowerPoint presentations, Adobe Photoshop files and various image formats.
 A vast number of useful features and settings are provided.

 ############################# Steps ############################